-- Shortness of breath
+- Shortness of breath or difficulty breathing

 - Clean and disinfect any surfaces you frequently touch.

-- Always cover your nose and mouth when sneezing or coughing with a tissue, and then throw the tissue away and wash your hands.
+- Always cover your nose and mouth when sneezing or coughing with a tissue, then throw the tissue away and wash your hands.

 - Stay home when you’re feeling sick.

 - Avoid close contact of any kind with anyone who is sick.